shylaclark/rails-store/README.md

 macOS ships with a system Ruby installed in `/usr/bin/ruby`.
 Don't use.
 Instead use [rbenv](https://github.com/rbenv/rbenv#installing-ruby-versions) (not rvm) to manage Ruby versions and gem bundles.

 #### Install rbenv
+rbenv manages different versions of Ruby on your machine.
 ```
 # Install
 $ brew install rbenv